-Charging is an essential part of keeping any electric vehicle running, but it can be considered especially so for electric vans.
+Charging is an essential part of keeping any electric vehicle running, especially so for electric vans.
 As a working vehicle, drivers and businesses depend on being able to get in and go, relying on the van to get them to wherever required without fear of running out of charge.

-As such, having on-site charging at the business’ premises is highly-recommended, allowing users to plug-in overnight and have a full charge in the morning.
-Though this can be achieved on public points as well, there are greater issues with reliable access – someone else could reasonably get there and charge first – and costs to consider.
+As such, having on-site charging at work, at a business’s premises, is highly-recommended, allowing users to plug-in overnight and have a full charge in the morning.
+Although you can achieve this on public charging points as well, there are greater issues with reliable access – someone else could reasonably get there and charge first – and costs to consider.

 Newer electric vans come with higher-capacity on-board chargers, meaning many can now charge at 7 kW – comfortably enough for an overnight charge.
 Others are capable of charging faster still at 11 or 22 kW where three-phase charging is available.
 Whilst this is uncommon at domestic properties, three-phase supply at commercial sites is far more common.

-Equally, many electric vans are rapid charge capable, some at 100 kW or more.
+Equally, many electric vans are rapid-charge capable, some at 100 kW or more.
 This is ideal for those with access to rapid charge points and a need to recharge during the day.
-Put an electric van on a rapid charger during a lunch break for example will top up a significant proportion of its range to almost double it’s daily mileage.
+Put an electric van on a rapid charger during a lunch break, for example, and it will top up a significant proportion of its range in that time to almost double its daily mileage – with no inconvenience.

-Find out how to charge the UK’s most popular electric vans at Zap-Map’s EV Charging Guides page below.
+Find out how to charge the UK’s most popular electric vans with Zap-Map’s EV charging guides.